 Labour’s new employment rights bill, Plan to Make Work Pay, is expected to be introduced on 12th October, 100 days after coming into office.

-Set to be the biggest change in employment rights in 100-years, it aims to improve protections for workers across various sectors.
+Set to be the biggest change in employment rights in 100 years, it aims to improve protections for workers across various sectors.
 Let’s take a look at what we need to look out for and what’s already in place as a refresher.

 Employment status

 The new employment rights bill proposes a shift to a simplified one-category system for employment status.
 Classifying individuals as ‘workers’ for the purposes of workplace rights and protections.
-Currently, people are categorised as employees, workers, or self-employed, with each group having distinct rights and protections.
+Currently, people are categorised as employees, workers or self-employed, with each group having distinct rights and protections.

 The growth of the ‘gig’ economy has made it challenging to determine an individual’s employment status.
 Introducing such changes would represent a significant shift in employment law, likely preceded by a thorough consultation process.
 As a result, no immediate changes to employment status are expected in the near term.
+Employers may seek guidance from HR consultants to navigate these new legal frameworks.

 Unfair dismissal as of day one: Previously, employees needed to have been employed for two years to be protected from unfair dismissal.
 This protection will apply from the first day of employment, making it harder for employers to dismiss new hires without valid reasons.
 They will need to follow a stringent review process designed to protect both parties.